owlet42/kubeflow-docs/docs/install/tkgs.rst

     kubectl get profile
     kubectl get serviceaccount,authorizationpolicies,rolebinding -n <namespace_name>

-And to configure ``pod-security-policy``, run following command in your VM:
+And to configure ``pod-security-policy``, run the following command on your client host:

 .. code-block:: shell